-Level I Prerequisites: Academic Reading and Writing Levels of 6; ENG 111 or JRN 111, minimum grade "C"; JRN 216 or JRN 217, may enroll concurrently
+Level I Prerequisites: Academic Reading and Writing Levels of 6; JRN 111 minimum grade "C", may enroll concurrently

 In this course, students write basic game, advance and feature stories for sports journalism.
-Column writing is explored as well, along with the fundamentals of covering a sports beat for print- and web-based reporting.
+Column writing is explored as well, along with the fundamentals of covering a sports beat for print- and Web-based reporting.
 Students will also study the techniques of successful sportswriters and learn how to develop and interact with sources.

-JRN 220 Journalism for the Web
+JRN 220 Journalism for the Web 3 credits